 Students learn the information and skills needed to create a networking services infrastructure design, migration strategies, and security solutions based on Microsoft 2000 Network that support the required applications and needs of the enterprise.

-Special Topics-Fast Track • V1-8 CR
+Special Topics in Fast Track • 1-8 CR

-Allows specialized or in-depth study of a subject related to the Fast Track Information Technology Program.
-Topics are announced in the class schedule.
+Allows specialized or in-depth study of a subject related to the Fast Track information Technology Program.
+Topics are announced in the quarterly class schedule.